dotenv-org/dotenv-vault/README.md

 Read our [security statement](https://www.dotenv.org/security).

-💡 **ProTip!** Append @latest to dotenv-vault to always run the latest version `npx dotenv-vault@latest push`.
-Otherwise, npx will cache the first version it encountered on yoru machine.
+💡 **ProTip!** Append @latest to dotenv-vault to always run the latest version.
+For example: `npx dotenv-vault@latest push`. (otherwise, npx caches the first version it encounters on your machine)

 ## Commands